 Field-hunting tip

-Look in hydrothermal veins country — that is the host setting where padĕraite typically forms.
+Look in hydrothermal veins country, the host setting where padĕraite typically forms.
 If you start seeing galena, bismuthinite, quartz in float, you are in the right ground.
 Field specimens usually show a anhedral grains, interstitial patches habit, so train your eye for that shape before scanning the outcrop.